vilmibm/vilmibm/goals.md

 - [x] Have at least weekly 1:1s with your manager
 - [x] Meet [Engineering Expectations](https://githubber.com/article/crafts/engineering/structure/engineering-levels) for your level, in Communication, Interaction and Relationships, Knowledge and Practices, Leadership, Operational Excellence, Problem Solving and Decision Making and Scope of Position.
 - [x] Share knowledge about github development on Linux as you gain it
-- [ ] Schedule occasional social meetings with distributed team
+- [x] Schedule occasional social meetings with distributed team
 - [x] Pair with a team member at least once a week

 ## 60 Day, 2018/04/09 :star2:

 ### Milestone

-- [ ] Work with your manager to start establishing long term goals and document them in your repo
+- [x] Work with your manager to start establishing long term goals and document them in your repo
-- [ ] Use your GitHub provided kindle and [FlexEd debit card](https://githubber.com/article/benefits-and-policies/benefits/Learning-and-Development/Learning-and-Development-Benefit-Overview#flexed-debit-card) and read [Five Dysfunctions of a Team](https://www.amazon.com/Five-Dysfunctions-Team-Enhanced-Leadership-ebook/dp/B006960LQW/ref=sr_1_1_twi_kin_2?ie=UTF8&qid=1484867047&sr=8-1&keywords=5+dysfunctions+of+a+team)
-- [ ] Read Eloquent Ruby cover to cover
+- [x] Read Eloquent Ruby cover to cover
 - [x] Deploy at least two bugfixes for enterprise-web
 - [x] See an appropriately significant feature for enterprise-web through its initial planning phase
 - [ ] Write at least two team post announcements
-- [ ] Attend a Ruby and/or Rails conference
+- [x] Attend a Ruby and/or Rails conference
 - [x] Ensure that dev environment has maintained parity with osx environment